awsugblr/awsugblr/src/pages/blog/2019-04-29-meetup-report-april-2019-meetup-build-with-serverless-for-aws-ug-sao-paulo-friends.md

 >
 > The Meetup worked perfectly.
 We had a good sound system and a big screen.
 All experience was as a regular Meetup.
 >
-> Prashanth did a great introduction of AWS Amplify and show how start and delivery a entire application from scratch.
+> Prashanth did a great introduction of AWS Amplify and showed how to build an entire application from scratch using amplify.
 >
-> Speaking as an organizer everything worked like a charm.
+> Speaking as an organizer, everything worked like a charm.
 We had a lot of questions after the presentation and stayed for 40 minutes talking about the content.
 We feel like a mission accomplished and we hope do it again and continue to "build bridges" and to cause some social impact.
 >
 >